GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ### Check client access

-After letting the permissions propagate for a moment, check the output of the client:
+1. After letting the permissions propagate for a moment, check the output of the client:

         kubectl logs -f auth-client -n id-namespace

-This time you will see log lines under `##### mapped GCP SvcAccnt via Metadata server`
+This time, you should see log lines under `##### mapped GCP SvcAccnt via Metadata server`.

-You will see that the "exposed" path is reachable.
+The "exposed" path is reachable.
 This is the path the service is exposing without middleware.
-However as you saw above, it is being guarded by Cloud Run.
+However, as you saw above, this path is being guarded by Cloud Run.
 Since you are seeing a response, it means that the token that the workload retrieved from the metadata server is passing the validation check by Cloud Run.

 You won't see a successful response to the `private` endpoint because it is now being double-guarded: once by Cloud Run and